Host Compatibility Matrix¶

 To verify which little-loops features your active host CLI supports, run:

-ll-doctor probes the active host binary and prints a CapabilityReport with one entry per capability (streaming, permission skip, agent selection, tool allowlist) and per registered hook event.
+ll-doctor probes the active host binary and prints a CapabilityReport with one entry per capability (streaming, permission skip, agent selection, tool allowlist, structured output) and per registered hook event.
+It also prints an "Analytics Capture" section reporting the current analytics.capture config state (enabled/disabled per category).
 Exits non-zero if any capability is unsupported.
 See docs/reference/API.md#capabilityreport for the data model.

 User onboarding¶